tylert/wireguard-terraform/README.rst

 Network ACLs
 ------------

-Rule numbers can be assigned any values from 1 to 32766, inclusive.
+Rule numbers can be assigned any values from 1 to 32766, inclusive (2^0 to 2^15-2).
 This code reserves for "its own use" the entire rule number range from 16834 to 32766 (2^14 to 2^15-2).

 * Rule numbers 23xxx to 32xxx are RFU.
 * Rule numbers xx5xx to xx9xx are RFU.